Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Methods

 \subsection{Calculation of fractal dimension of the interface}

 The box counting technique was used to estimate the fractal dimension of the interface.
 The first step was to locate the interface that separates the colloid-rich and colloid-poor phases using the procedure outlined in the previous paragraph.
 The box counting method was then applied to determine the fractal dimension.
 In this approach, a grid of square boxes with side length $l_b$ was overlayed on the binary image, and the number of boxes $N(l_b)$ that intersect the interface was counted.
-This procedure was repeated for varying box sizes, ranging from $2\sigma$ to $L_{box}/2$, where $L_{box}$ is the length of the field of view in experiment and box size in simulations.
-Note $l_b$ is expressed in terms of the particle diameter.
-The interfacial fractal dimension,($d_f$), was then obtained by using the following relation:
+This procedure was repeated for varying box sizes, ranging from $2\sigma$ to $L_{box}/2$, where $L_{box}$ is the length of the field of view in the experiment and the box size in the simulations.
+Note that $l_b$ is expressed in terms of the diameter of the particle.
+The interfacial fractal dimension ($d_f$) was then obtained using the following relation:

 This method allowed us to quantify the complexity of the interface on different length scales.